pingswept/design-for-fab/content/logistics/projects.md

 ![The challenge course](/img/dff-patio-vehicle-arena-2025.jpg)

 ![The archways of despair](/img/dff-archways-of-despair-dimensions.png)

+The archways of despair will be constructed of plywood and fixed to the bench in the area indicated.
+The two archways are sized identically.

 As usual, you should develop 1-3 learning goals for the project, in the usual format on Canvas.
 My goal is to give you the opportunity to work on an engineering challenge that is physically larger and likely involves higher forces than the smaller, desktop projects we've done so far.